WHAT WE DO

 Increasing consumer awareness about the issues surrounding coral reef wildlife use in hobby and display aquariums to reduce demand for these imperiled species.

-Created the award-winning mobile app Tank Watch.
+Created the award-winning mobile app Tank Watch which has been downloaded by over 25,000 people.
 Tank Watch is a Prize Winner in the Wildlife Crime Tech Challenge, a global initiative of the US Agency for International Development (USAID) in partnership with National Geographic, Smithsonian Institution, and TRAFFIC.

-We’ve educated over 600 individuals in Hawaii on the impacts of the aquarium trade in meetings, presentations and events, statewide resulting in support for a ban on the aquarium trade from Hawaii’s Environmental Council and the Hawaii Office of Environmental Quality Control.
+We’ve educated over 1,000 individuals in Hawaii on the impacts of the aquarium trade in meetings, presentations and events, resulting in support for a ban on the aquarium trade from Hawaii’s Environmental Council and the Hawaii Office of Environmental Quality Control.

 Prompting action by government officials and businesses to end the commercial capture and keeping of coral reef wildlife through research, negotiation and legal action.